len-sla/JINA/README_Cornel.md

 ![Cornelsen](cornelsen-crossmodal.gif)

-Of course if there would be some extra metadata to those pictures  finetunig could be done and level of confidence will be much higher. <b>
+Of course if there would be some extra metadata avilable for  those pictures  finetunig could be done and level of confidence will be much higher. <b>

 Direction  taken by Han Xiao in my opinion has future.
 Especially coupled with microservices Streamlite, Weaviate and other Python based frontends